drorventura/HERE-Mobility-Demand-API-Developer-Guide/DemandDevGuide_BasicRideConcepts.md

 - Estimated dropoff time
 - Last update time (of location details)

-See [Here Mobility Demand API Reference](https://github.com/Developers-Here-Mobility/Here-Mobility-Demand-API-REST) to learn more about the Ride and RideLocation objects.
+See [HERE Mobility Demand API Reference](https://github.com/Developers-Here-Mobility/Here-Mobility-Demand-API-REST) to learn more about the Ride and RideLocation objects.

 ## Immediate Rides vs. Future Bookings ##